‘Classical 100’ music education resource is free for families in lockdown

-The unique collection of 100 classical recordings, complete with learning activities and information on each piece, is being made available for free to all families at home during the coronavirus crisis.
+The unique collection of 100 classical recordings, complete with learning activities and information on each piece, has been made available for free to all families at home during the coronavirus crisis.

 The unique collection of classical music spanning 1000 years – which was picked by industry experts with primary teaching experience, and tested by teachers, music services and educational musical experts – is now being made available for free to the entire UK population.

-The Classical 100 collection includes everything from Hildegard of Bingen to Graham Fitkin via Bach, Beethoven, Brahms, Mozart and Tchaikovsky, and will be available online from today (Wednesday 22 April) to encourage families to listen, learn and perform music together at home during the coronavirus crisis.
+The Classical 100 collection includes everything from Hildegard of Bingen to Graham Fitkin via Bach, Beethoven, Brahms, Mozart and Tchaikovsky, and is available online to encourage families to listen, learn and perform music together at home during the coronavirus crisis.

 The collection of 100 recordings, all from Decca artists, was originally devised as a free primary school resource with learning activities and information relating to each piece.
-Until now, it has only been available to schools, but has been made available universally in our time of need, as we’re trying to find new ways to entertain and inspire ourselves and our families.
+Until 2020, it was only been available to schools, but has been made available universally in our time of need, as we’re trying to find new ways to entertain and inspire ourselves and our families.

-ABRSM Chief Executive Michael Elliott said: “We’re incredibly proud of what Classical 100 continues to achieve in 6,000 schools around the country but have always believed that parents have a fundamental role to play in supporting their child’s music.
+ABRSM Chief Executive Chris Cobb said: “We’re incredibly proud of what Classical 100 continues to achieve in 6,000 schools around the country but have always believed that parents have a fundamental role to play in supporting their child’s music.

 “Many families are currently spending a lot more time together so this is a great opportunity for them to enjoy music with each other and support the progression of those at home who are learning to sing or play an instrument.

 “Our new online platform, Play On, is one way in which we’re helping but we know that making Classical 100 freely available can make a great difference to families at this time too.”